acrokeMIT/acrokeMIT/content/publication/advaced-continuous-flow-platform-for-on-demand-pharmaceutical-manufacturing/index.md

   - Yuqing Cui
   - Naomi Briggs
   - Rachel L. Beingessner
-  - and AndreaAdamo
+  - Andrea Adamo
-publication: Chemistry A European Journal
+publication: _Chemistry A European Journal_
 url_pdf: https://chemistry-europe.onlinelibrary.wiley.com/doi/epdf/10.1002/chem.201706004
 abstract: As a demonstration of an alternative to the challenges faced with batch pharmaceutical manufacturing including the large production footprint